chasembowers/poker-learn/README.md

 plt.legend(loc='upper left')
 plt.show()
 ```
+Player 2's bankroll reflects that it has seen 10,000 more hands than Player 1.
 ![alt tag](https://raw.githubusercontent.com/chasembowers/pklearn/master/bankroll.png)

 For the purpose of testing different regressors, a demo file is included which cross_validates